 Teleprompters let you be yourself.

 However, the time to learn is not two minutes before you start filming.
-It would be much better to learn the tricks of the trade in a more relaxed and calm atmosphere.
+It would be more advantageous to learn the tricks of the trade in a more relaxed and calm atmosphere.

 When properly used, a professional teleprompter can take away much of the stress and fear associated with presenting on camera.
-When financial or legal requirements are important, there are no slips of the tongue that can come back to haunt you.
-Rather than struggling for the right words, you can concentrate on being believable and relaxed.
+When financial or legal requirements are necessary, there are no slips of the tongue that can come back to haunt you.
+Rather than striving for the right words, you can concentrate on being believable and relaxed.